July 12, 2021

 On my return hike out, that "great memory" part sloshed around in mind.
 Is that all the photograph would be?
 A memory?

-The answer to that question depends on your perspective, Given the profligate production of photos drive by camera phones and Faceagram, most photographs are certainly no more than memories.
+The answer to that question depends on your perspective, Given the profligate production of photos driven by camera phones and Faceagram, most photographs are certainly no more than memories.
 Travelers are documenting their exploits and sharing their memories with people they don't really know.

 And that presents a challenge to any photographer (e.g. me) who is shooting not to create a memory, but to create art.
 When I take a photograph of any travel destination, how will it be not just another image of the thousands of images taken of that very same destination, perhaps that very same day?
 Or, to put it more bluntly, as a fellow hiker I met in Sulphur Creek exclaimed, "why are you bothering taking pictures of places everyone else has already photographed"?